Aka everything you always wanted to know about IPA sample sizes but were too afraid to ask

 This varies enormously from institution to institution, and you will need to meet the standards and requirements of your main stakeholders in this respect.
 I hope this is where this article will come in very handy as we will move on in a moment to arguing the case for a small sample size for your IPA.

-Side note: I have also written an article troubleshooting what to do if you have too big a sample and an excess of data to deal with – this is coming soon so watch this space
+Side note: I have also written an article troubleshooting what to do if you have too big a sample and an excess of data to deal with – you can read it here

 Your IPA study design: